There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 Here are four reasons why you should make a blog outline:

 1. It saves you time.

-It may seem paradoxical, but I assure you that it will save you a significant amount of time in the long run.
+It may seem paradoxical, but I assure you that it will save you significant time in the long run.

 It also makes you much more organized.